atulnarayan16/Flutter_Chat_App/README.md

-# newchatapp
+# Chat Application

-A new Flutter project.
+A Chat Application made by using Flutter and Firebase.

 ## Getting Started